 |Salary||$63,630 per year (Median salary for Multimedia Artists and Animators)|

 Source: U.S. Bureau of Labor Statistics, (May, 2014)

 Step 1: Pursue an Associate's Degree

 While there are not specific educational requirements to work as a digital imaging technician, it's is important that individuals have a strong technical background in the field.
 Students can pursue a digital imaging technology associate's degree and take courses in digital imaging, 2D and 3D design, animation, typography, digital video and photography.

 - Participate in an internship.
 An internship can provide that initial experience in the field.
 Students participating in an internship may have an opportunity to apply knowledge they learned in the classroom into real world situations.

 The typical source of employment for digital imaging technicians is generally in television broadcasting or the motion picture industry.
 Digital imaging technicians must understand digital video cameras, troubleshoot camera malfunctions, and perform on-site image manipulation or color correction.
 In addition to the technical side of image manipulation, digital image technicians should also have an understanding of the history of filmmaking and photography, visual arts and color theory.

-The skills and knowledge required of a digital video technician can also be applied to other careers, such as in digital image archiving or in a pre-press position.
+Explore Additional Opportunities.
+The digital imaging field is expanding as electronic technologies replace old methods of producing entertainment and educational material.
+The skills and knowledge required of a digital video technician can also be applied to other careers, such as in digital image archiving or curating.
 Digital image archiving or digital curating would require post-secondary education in a master's program; classes could include technical instruction on digital preservation and archiving on the Internet, as well as art history and library sciences.